 The THESEUS (Transient High-Energy Sky and Early Universe Surveyor) project aims at exploring the early Universe through Gamma-Ray Bursts (GRBs), the most extreme explosions in the Cosmos, and to provide detection, accurate location and characterization of gravitational wave and neutrino sources, as well as many other high-energy transient sources.

-Developed by a large European consortium, in which the Department of Astrophysics/AIM Laboratory of CEA-Irfu plays a relevant role, it was pre-selected in 2018 by the European Space Agency (ESA) as a candidate for the fifth middle-class mission (M5) of the Cosmic Vision scientific programme, whose launch date is scheduled for 2032.
+Developed by a large European consortium, in which the Department of Astrophysics/AIM Laboratory of CEA-Irfu plays a relevant role, it has been pre-selected in 2023 by the European Space Agency (ESA) as a candidate for a middle-class mission of the Cosmic Vision scientific programme, whose launch date is scheduled for 2037.

 THESEUS will also function as a more multi-purpose and flexible infrared and X-ray observatory, thus offering increased opportunities for the astrophysical community in the same way as NASA's Swift mission.

-An international consortium led by France, and in particular by the Department of Astrophysics/AIM of CEA-Irfu and the astrophysical laboratory of Marseille (LAM) will be in charge in collaboration with the French Space Agency (CNES) of the camera of the Infra-Red Telescope (IRT), capable of imaging and spectroscopy in the near-infrared band.
+An international consortium led by France, and in particular by the Department of Astrophysics/AIM of CEA-Irfu will be in charge, in collaboration with the French Space Agency (CNES), of the IRT (Infra-Red Telescope), and in particular of the procurement of its camera, capable of imaging and spectroscopy in the near-infrared band.

-The THESEUS mission was proposed to ESA in 2016 and is being studied as the fifth medium-size mission (M5) in ESA's Cosmic Vision programme.
-THESEUS was selected with two other missions, SPICA (SPace Infrared telescope for Cosmology and Astrophysics) and EnVision (a mission to the planet Venus), from 25 proposals submitted to ESA.
+The THESEUS mission was proposed to ESA in 2016 and is being studied as the fifth medium-size mission (M5) in ESA's Cosmic Vision programme, but finally in 2021 EnVision (a mission to the planet Venus) has been selected for the development phase.
+THESEUS was selected again in 2023 with two other missions, Plasma Observatory (dedicated to the study of solar wind and Earth magnetisphere) and M-Matisse (a mission to the planet Mars dedicated to the study of its magnetosphere and atmosphere), from 27 proposals submitted to ESA.
 The medium-sized ESA M missions have a ESA budget of €550 million, and additional contributions from ESA Member States and other countries.
-The final decision on the only mission to be selected for launch as M5 will be taken in 2021.
+The final decision on the only mission to be selected for launch will be taken in 2026.